 Cutting back on a power supply is always a bad idea.
 I could have picked up something generic for £20, but the cheap components, variability of supply, chance of failure, and noisy internal fans made that an unattractive option.
 Using a modular PSU appealed, as unused cable restrict airflow, so I settled on the Corsair CX600M.
 I decided to err on the side of caution with capacity: I would have been fine with 500W, but 600W allowed a bit of headroom, and allows it to run at its most efficient between 50-80%.

 Over several years, I’ve been keen to try out a positive pressure setup – where you have more air going into the case than out of it.
-The plus side of this approach is that all the excess air will push out from all the little gaps in the case: stopping dust going in.
+According to 0rgb.com the plus side of this approach is that all the excess air will push out from all the little gaps in the case: stopping dust going in.
 When coupled with dust filters installed over the intake fans, the total amount of clogging, heating, harmful dust inside the case should be drastically reduced: leading to increased longevity.

 I settled on the Coolermaster N200, a miditower case with space for 5 120mm fans: 2 on the front, one on the side, one rear and one top rear.
 The downside of positive pressure is that it is less effective at cooling than negative pressure: but I hope several factors will help with this: